-1. Open the Categories diagram for the dimension for which you want to create the special category and position the pointer over the right side of the root category.
+- 1. Open the Categories diagram for the dimension for which you want to create the special category and position the pointer over the right side of the root category. - The pointer changes to a crosshair. - 2.
+Drag the pointer to the right of the root category and release the mouse button. - A new special category is created and its property sheet opens. - 3.
+In the Category code box, type the name of the special category and click OK.

-- 2. Drag the pointer to the right of the root category and release the mouse button.
-A new special category is created and its property sheet opens. - 3.
-In the Category code box, type the name of the special category and click OK. - 4.
-Connect the special category to one or more regular categories by dragging the regular categories to the drop location of the special category.
+4. Connect the special category to one or more regular categories by dragging the regular categories to the drop location of the special category.